Search

 One of the main challenges in training generative adversarial networks is getting them to converge and produce good results.
 GANs are often unstable and difficult to train.

-There are a number of factors that can contribute to this, such as the initialization of the networks, the type of data used for training, and the way the networks are configured.
-Additionally, GANs often require a large amount of data in order to train effectively.
+Many factors can contribute to this, such as the initialization of the networks, the type of data used for training, and the way the networks are configured.
+Additionally, GANs often require a large amount of data to train effectively.
 This can be a challenge when working with limited datasets.

 Examples of images generated by GANs